dimitri-nicolo/calico/master/getting-started/kubernetes/installation/hosted/essentials/kdd.md

       - ServiceAccounts: prometheus-operator and prometheus
       - Corresponding ClusterRole and ClusterRoleBindings.
   - Deploys prometheus-operator (in namespace calico-monitoring)
-    - Creates a kubernetes deplyoment, which in turn creates 3 _Third Party Resources_(TPR): `prometheus`, `alertmanager` and "servicemonitor".
+    - Creates a kubernetes deployment, which in turn creates 3 _Third Party Resources_(TPR): `prometheus`, `alertmanager` and "servicemonitor".

 The `monitor-calico.yaml` manifest does the following: